brontosaurusrex/brontosaurusrex.github.io/_posts/2022-12-04-Alacritty-on-win-with-total-commander.md

     └── papirus
         └── Alacritty.ico

-and yaml want's to be next to executable.
+and yaml config want's to be next to executable.